iamalexbrady/iamalexbrady.github.io/docs/_articles/atonement-levels.md

 Atonement: generically being at one with something.

-For the duration of this presentation, this “something” we will define as the creator of our Mind Identity, what A Course in Miracles calls God.
+For the duration of this presentation, this “something” we will define as the creator of our Mind Identity¹, what A Course in Miracles calls God.
 Generically, it is Creation itself.

 Here both God and Creation are defined as Love and Understanding of created identities.
 This encompasses the full and complete knowledge of all created things (everything), the appreciation of these things, and the act of manifesting and being these understandings into existence.